Lncvrt/PixlTop/README.md

-# WebCord
+# PixlCord

-Discord's website, put into a Desktop App
+Pixlr's website, put into a Desktop App